CAVEconnectome/CAVEclient/docs/tutorials/l2cache.md

 # Level 2 Cache

-To understand the level 2 cache, you must understand the structure of the chunkedgraph so see `chunkedgraph`{.interpreted-text role="doc"}.
+To understand the level 2 cache, you must understand the structure of the chunkedgraph so see [the chunkedgraph tutorial](chunkedgraph.md).

-Nodes on the second level or layer of the graph, corresponds to all the supervoxels that are locally connected to one another within a single level 2 spatial \"chunk\" of the data.
+Nodes on the second level or layer of the graph, corresponds to all the supervoxels that are locally connected to one another within a single level 2 spatial "chunk" of the data.
 The Level 2 Cache, is a service whose job it is to track and update relevant statistics about every level 2 node within the a chunkedgraph.
 The source code of this service can be found [here](https://github.com/seung-lab/pcgl2cache).